Ragtime · Blues · Hot Piano

 Fate Marable was a stern taskmaster, who instilled discipline and sight-reading in his musicians.
 Not everybody bowed to him though and drummer Harry Dial recalled that when he advised New Orleans trumpeter Tommy Ladnier about reading music, Ladnier replied, “Nobody can hear you reading.”
 [AJJ 20] Fate Marable drank to excess, but he was always sharp at work.
 He was sarcastic and humiliated musicians who erred in mid tune by laughing audibly or throwing objects on the floor from a collection he kept on the piano specifically for that purpose.
 When a musician offended too often, he fired him, sometimes delivering the message by placing a fire axe in his bunk!
 [JOTR 37-41] Despite his cantankerous streak, the bandleader selflessly and actively encouraged many musicians to further their careers by setting them up with better paying jobs with a higher profile than his orchestra could provide.
 One famous example was when he wrote to Duke Ellington to inform him of his virtuoso bassist Jimmy Blanton.

 Illness forced Fate Marable to give up his riverboat job in late 1940 and the respect he had from musicians was evident in a benefit held for him shortly afterwards.
-He subsequently worked as a single in St. Louis until his death from pneumonia in the Homer G. Phillips Hospital, St. Louis on 16th January 1947.
+He subsequently worked as a single in St. Louis until his death from pneumonia in the Homer G. Phillips Hospital, St. Louis on Thursday, 16th January 1947.

 On 16th March 1924, “Fate Marable’s Society Syncopators” recorded Frankie And Johnny and Roy Bargy’s Pianoflage for OKeh in New Orleans.
 This coupling represents the pianist’s complete recorded testament.
 While the tunes do swing, they are arranged dance band music.
 This, coupled with the fact that the leader is practically inaudible on both sides, has rendered them something of a disappointment to jazz critics, given Marable’s legendary status.
 According to an article titled, Story of Fate Marable by Beulah Schacht, plans were afoot to record him in the mid 1940s, but sadly, this did not come to fruition as he died shortly afterwards.
 Barrel House Rag (courtesy of Luigi Ranalli) was Fate Marable’s only copyrighted composition, dating from 1916.
-This tune and sheet music provide the only insight that we have into his solo piano playing.
+This tune and the sheet music provide the only insight that we have into his solo piano playing.
+[BG 9]

 © February 2008 Brian Goggin